Due to the topic nature and strong language, the reader’s discretion is advised!

 So here’s my week… little preface, besides my photography career, I work as a nurse in a local hospital.
 Until recently, we were considered the Geriatric/Infection/Vent/non-acute Telemetry (heart observation) unit.
 Our unit was the first one to receive the COVID rule-out patients and we were prepared for it… mentally/physically … so we thought…

 For years and I’ll honestly blame the upper management on this one, b/c of them, we were the bastard child of the system, our unofficial anthem was Sak Noel – Loca People.
 Youtube that song (user’s discretion is advised) to get an idea.
 It wasn’t really until our previous and current manager, where we, as a unit, finally begin to feel that our needs are somewhat met.
-However, a lot of things changed several weeks ago, when COVID officially entered United States.
-Personally, my self and many of my colleagues, feel that it was here months ago, but we didn’t know how to call it or what it was – we are the crew who works with that ‘statistical’ population at risk.
+However, a lot of things changed several weeks ago, when COVID officially entered the United States.
+Personally, I and many of my colleagues, feel that it was here months ago, but we didn’t know how to call it or what it was – we are the crew who works with that ‘statistical’ population at risk.
 Nonetheless, here we are…

 I came in on Tuesday, got my assignment, and went to work.
-Prepping for interdisciplinary rounds, answering phone calls because we don’t have unit secretary, assessing the current state of the patients, arguing with people who aren’t washing their hands – FUCK, DAMN IT, WASH YOUR FUCKIN HANDS BETWEEN EACH PATIENT YOU PIECE OF SHIT OF AN MD!!!!!!!!!! & THIS WAS EVEN BEFORE COVID.
-Here’s a fact, just b/c some has a specific job title doesn’t mean they are a nice person, it just means that it is their job.
-Then, time to give out meds – doesn’t seem like hard gig, but for every patient, I need to gown up, glove up & go into the room, wait for patient to finish taking meds and not actually choke on the pills, then come out, rewash up, go to computer that HOPEFULLY didn’t log me off and repeat the whole process.
-All while, waiting for pharmacy to bring in meds that aren’t on the floor and now after I finished pt #8 (or 9, 10), I have to go back to #1 and bring the meds that weren’t there earlier b/c pharmacy didn’t restock – no, I’m not blaming pharmacy b/c they also have to verify the safety of the meds – just b/c the asshole doc who wrote the order didn’t check the goddamn blood work; & when pharmacy caught, and called the doc, HE ISN’T PICKING UP THE PHONE.
-At same moment, another Doc, dressed up, gloved up and actually giving patient a bed pen – have you seen this?!
+Prepping for interdisciplinary rounds, answering phone calls because we don’t have a unit secretary, assessing the current state of the patients, arguing with people who aren’t washing their hands – FUCK, DAMN IT, WASH YOUR FUCKIN HANDS BETWEEN EACH PATIENT YOU PIECE OF SHIT OF AN MD!!!!!!!!!! & THIS WAS EVEN BEFORE COVID.
+Here’s a fact, just b/c some have a specific job title doesn’t mean they are a nice person, it just means that it is their job.
+Then, time to give out meds – doesn’t seem like a hard gig, but for every patient, I need to gown up, glove up & go into the room, wait for the patient to finish taking meds and not actually choke on the pills, then come out, rewash up, go to the computer that HOPEFULLY didn’t log me off and repeat the whole process.
+All while, waiting for the pharmacy to bring in meds that aren’t on the floor, and now after I finished pt #8 (or 9, 10), I have to go back to #1 and bring the meds that weren’t there earlier b/c pharmacy didn’t restock – no, I’m not blaming pharmacy b/c they also have to verify the safety of the meds – just b/c the asshole doc who wrote the order didn’t check the goddamn blood work; & when pharmacy caught and called the doc, HE ISN’T PICKING UP THE PHONE.
+At the same moment, another Doc, dressed up, gloved up, and actually giving a patient a bed pen – have you seen this?!
 No?
 I HAVE, it’s the type of human beings I admire, they care!

 I stepped off the unit to get a bite (its around midday), first bite in my mouth since I woke up at 4am and code is announced on my unit.
-I run back (yes, nurses run, not like in movies or over dramatizes, but we actually RUN) full code in progress.
+I run back (yes, nurses run, not like in movies or overdramatizes, but we actually RUN) full code in progress.
 Patient didn’t make it.
 FUCK!!!!!!!!!!
 Another statistic.
 Clean the patient, while MD notifies the family, then file the necessary paperwork – phone call from another family member who is checking up on their loved one (talk about having multiple personalities – I’M PISSED B/C I just lost a patient but have to switch and talk about another pt, know and reassure that they are safe, currently comfortable, know they pertinent labs/test/vital signs results).
-Now I’m thinking and second guessing if I missed something with?!
+Now I’m thinking and second-guessing if I missed something with?!
 Notify bikur cholim to wrap the body and take her to the morgue.
 Did I miss something on my assessment?!
 Did I allow her to die in pain an agony?
 What if it was my grandma?
-Well damn it was in 2011, my grandma, while being on the ventilator who taught me a LIFE LESSON.
+Well damn, it was in 2011, my grandma while being on the ventilator who taught me a LIFE LESSON.
 Now I want to drink and/or use the bathroom but no time to do that.
 Earlier, notified ICU MD about another patient who doesn’t look so good.
-For the Intensive Care Doctors, every time there’s a rapid response or code activated, they have to go – after 4+ RRTs throughought the hospital that Wednesday, I lost count how many more there were.
+For the Intensive Care Doctors, every time there’s a rapid response or code activated, they have to go – after 4+ RRTs throughout the hospital that Wednesday, I lost count how many more there were.
 Another patient on our unit, with oxygen saturation of 60 (90+ is ideal) is crashing – call the Rapid Response Team – 40minutes later, RRT finished, he is intubated, somewhat stabilized; back again to my earlier request of a patient who doesn’t look so good, ICU Doc, sends me an ICU fellow and THANK G-D for her; I give her two patients to evaluate and now we are running TWO more RRTs nearly at the same time – one ICU doc in one room and second doc in the other room, two patients being intubated & stabilized.
 FUCK!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 That’s only my unit, not even end of the day; what about the rest of the hospital and their codes, their RRTs?!

 Finally, it is 7pm, my relief is here, my friends from night shift (I’ve started on the nights and had an opportunity to go to day shift), and they’ll take over.
 I go home, I think about my family, I call my grandma and tell her again, – if you want fresh air, go on the balcony!).

 Two days later, Friday, I return.
-My main unit is short staffed, more staff are out sick with (+) COVID, I’m being sent to our secondary unit/wing.
+My main unit is short-staffed, more staff are out sick with (+) COVID, I’m being sent to our secondary unit/wing.
 Luckily I’m working with two other nurses who are amazingly smart, kind hearten people -TEAM work.
 I’m also assigned to be in-charge and I’m orienting a newly hired new-grad. nurse.
 First, I LOVE orientating and teaching new-hires, I feel like I’m being intellectually challenged and kept on my toes, I also feel like its an opportunity for me to give back to the nursing community/education but I hate being in charge, b/c it usually means dealing with extra administrative duties.